INTO-CPS-Association/example_digital-twin_incubator/README.md

 Follow the instructions in [software/README.md](software/README.md).

-*You're advised to read carefully all documentation before following the instructions suggested*.
+*You're advised to read carefully all documentation before acting on any instruction*.

 ## Repository Maintenance Instructions